How much do you need to save for closing costs?

 - Other fees, including Federal Housing Administration (FHA), U.S. Department of Agriculture (USDA) or U.S. Department of Veterans Affairs (VA) charges if you take out a government-guaranteed mortgage

-Fees to outside companies and agencies
+Fees to outside companies and agencies.
+These can include:

 - Property appraisal charges